DRESS: Hugo Boss 'Dalluah' Floral Print Dress (repeat).

 She donned a bespoke midi-length dress crafted from white crepe by Redondo Brand, a Spanish occasionwear label founded by Jorge Redondo in 2019.
 The dress featured elegant long sleeves and a refined asymmetrical draped neckline, harmonizing modern design with the solemnity of the occasion.

-Queen Letizia upheld her personal tradition of wearing the Ansorena bezel-set diamond and pearl earrings, a favored choice for papal audiences and a subtle nod to the significance of the occasion.
+Queen Letizia upheld her personal tradition of wearing the Ansorena bezel-set diamond and pearl earrings, a cherished choice for papal audiences.
+She wore them during her first meeting with the late Pope Francis shortly after becoming Queen Consort in 2014.

 On the eve of the Mass, King Felipe VI and Queen Letizia warmly greeted crowds outside the Spanish Embassy in Rome, shortly after arriving in the city.